ggpasqualino/recipe-book-exercise/README.md

 * Create a class called Recipe.
 This class must contain the following attributes:
   * `name` The name of the recipe (string).
-  * `course` for which course the recipe should be served, starter, main, side or desert (symbol).
+  * `course` for which course the recipe should be served, starter, main, side or dessert (symbol).
   * `diet` vegan/vegetarian/... (string).
   * `ingredients` The ingredients necessary to prepare the recipe (array).